HES (UK) Committee

 Stephanie Spencer (Secretary) is currently Head of Department - Education Studies at The University of Winchester with special interest in history and gender.
 She completed her PhD ‘Girls and Career Choice in the late 1950s: constructions of the female role' in 2001, now published as Gender, Work and Education in Britain in the 1950s by Palgrave.
 An article based on research for the thesis, ‘Schoolgirl to Career Girl: the city as educative space', won the ISCHE prize for best paper by new scholar at the Birmingham conference in 2001.
 Publications include articles in History of Education, Women's History Review, Paedagogica Historica and Journal of Educational Administration and History.
 She is on the editorial board of Women's History Review and Journal of Educational Administration and History.
 Her current research interests include co convening an ESRC seminar series on Women in Britain in the 1950s with Penny Tinkler (Manchester) and Claire Langhamer (Sussex), the Alumni Voices oral history project at the University of Winchester and transnational femininities in girls' school and college stories with Nancy Rosoff (Rutgers).
 She convenes the Centre for the History of Women's Education, based at The University of Winchester.

-Tom Woodin (Editor History of Education Researcher) is a Senior Lecturer in Education at the Institute of Education, University of London.
+Tom Woodin (Co-editor History of Education) is a Senior Lecturer in Education at the Institute of Education, University of London where he is the programme leader for the History of Education MA.
 He has written on worker writers and community publishing in the UK since the 1970s and is currently producing on a book on the topic.
-He leads two research projects, one funded by the ESRC on the history of the school leaving age (with Gary McCulloch and Steve Cowan) as well as a history of community and mutual ownership for the Joseph Rowntree Foundation (with David Crook and Vincent Carpentier).
+In addition, he is editing a book on Co-operation, Learning and Co-operative Values to be published by Routledge in 2014.
+He led an ESRC funded project on the history of the school leaving age which resulted in a book, with Gary McCulloch and Steve Cowan, Secondary Education and the Raising of the School Leaving Age - Coming of Age?
+(Palgrave Macmillan 2013).
+Working with David Crook and Vincent Carpentier, he led another project for the Joseph Rowntree Foundation on the history of community and mutual ownership which resulted in a report on the topic: http://www.jrf.org.uk/publications/community-mutual-ownership.
 In 2007-8 he was the British Educational Research Association Brian Simon Fellow.
-His other research interests include education and the co-operative movement, the life and work of Brian Simon, the social history of learning and education in relation to social movements.
-He co-edits the History of Education Researcher with Susannah Wright.
+His other research interests include the history of education and the co-operative movement, the life and work of Brian Simon, and the social history of learning in relation to social movements.
+He co-edits History of Education with Susannah Wright and Mark Freeman and, from 2008-13, co-edited the History of Education Researcher.